MoniPar/quiz/README.md

 ![Coolors colour palette for Quizzified](assets/documentation/coolors-color-palette.jpg)

-A lighter shade of 'Ultra Red' was used as the body colour of the website, with an opacity for the header and footer.
+A lighter shade of 'Ultra Red' was used as the body background colour of the website, with an opacity for the header and footer.

 'Raisin Black' was used as the main typeface of the website.
 It was also used as the background for the quiz container with some opacity in order to make it softer on the eye.

 The cool 'Magic Mint' was ideal for the typeface of the quiz questions and the background colour for the navigation buttons.

-'Honolulu Blue' provided great contrast for the 'Quizzify Me' and 'Results' buttons against the soft rose background.
+'Honolulu Blue' provided great contrast for the Quizzify Me and Results buttons against the soft rose background.
 It was also used for the user selected answer options which had to be identifiable from the unchecked ones.

 The smooth 'Medium Purple' was ideal for the answer options as it complimented the darkish quiz background and the soft rose colour of the body.
 A lighter shade of it was used for the custom styled radio buttons and a darker shade to fill the radio buttons in when checked.